Palanok Castle: From its foundation until 1541

 There is no accurate data on the circumstances of the construction of the castle.
 Archaeological research shows that the area was already inhabited in the Neolithic era, and that in the Bronze and Iron Ages there was a fortress on the site of today's castle.
-At the time of the conquest, a fortress built from piles stood at the top of today's castle hill.
+At the time of the conquest, a fortress built likely from wood piles and/or stilts, stood at the top of today's castle hill.